Instead Of Asking, "What's Wrong with You?"

 If you are the guardian of a minor or minors in need of shelter, please go to Haven for Hope and speak to a Security Officer at the security building (1 Haven for Hope Way) for temporary emergency services placement.
 Guardians will need to have a federal or state issued ID, and birth certificates or proof of relationship to each minor child.

 Unfortunately, we cannot shelter unaccompanied minors.
 If you are an unaccompanied minor, please call United Way of Bexar County by dialing 211 for a listing of available shelters and resources.

 Requirements for entering Transformational Campus Program

 First, you must complete the intake process at the Intake Department.
 Intake is first come, first served.
-Families and singles wait separately; the family waiting room contains toys and play areas for children.

 - Be a resident of Bexar County

 - Have proof of residency of at least nine (9) months in Bexar County